FAQ: What Is Torticollis in Infants?

 What Is Torticollis?

-Torticollis is the Latin word for “twisted neck.”
+By definition, torticollis means “twisted neck” in Latin.
 A stiff neck that’s hard to turn and sometimes painful is referred to as torticollis, head tilt, or wryneck.

 The muscle that is affected by torticollis is the sternocleidomastoid muscle, which connects the head and neck to the breastbone.
 When this muscle is contracted, it causes a head tilt.